nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

-## Create an Amazon Sumerian Chatbox with Amazon Lex and AWS Amplify
+## Create a Virtual assistant app with Amazon Lex and AWS Amplify

 ## Overview